Colliders: Computation of luminosity

 \subsection{Luminosity of Gaussian beams colliding head-on}

 Often it is fully justified to assume Gaussian distributions.
 The luminosity is determined by the overlap of the core of the distributions and the tails give practically no contribution to the luminosity.
-We shall come back to this point in a later section. ~\\ For the first calculation we assume Gaussian profiles in all dimensions of the form:
+We shall come back to this point in a later section.